-In the UK, the Greyhound Board of Great Britain has published hundreds of greyhound positives since 2009, forty-three alone in contract year 2018/19.81 These include stanozolol, barbiturates, and morphine.82 Stanozolol is a synthetic anabolic steroid and has been banned for its performance-enhancing influence.
+In the UK, the Greyhound Board of Great Britain has published hundreds of greyhound positives since 2009, forty-three alone in contract year 2018/19.
+These include stanozolol, barbiturates, and morphine.
+Stanozolol is a synthetic anabolic steroid and has been banned for its performance-enhancing influence.
 Barbiturates are central nervous system depressants and are serious performance-affecting drugs.
 Morphine has been used as a masking agent in greyhounds to make dogs less aware of any injuries they may have.

 In Scotland, a December 2016 newspaper investigation found that race fixing with drugs occurred with regularity at the non-registered "flapping" tracks.
-83 A trainer admitted to giving his dog valoids to slow him down, waiting a few races until the betting odds became favorable, then taking him off the drugs to result in a faster race pace.
-84 Scottish greyhounds have continued to be drugged: one trainer's greyhounds tested positive for cocaine and a betablocker in March 2019.
-85 Altogether, twenty-eight drug positives have occurred at Shawfield Stadium since 2009, including five for cocaine.
-86
+A trainer admitted to giving his dog valoids to slow him down, waiting a few races until the betting odds became favorable, then taking him off the drugs to result in a faster race pace.
+Scottish greyhounds have continued to be drugged: one trainer's greyhounds tested positive for cocaine and a betablocker in March 2019.
+Altogether, twenty-eight drug positives have occurred at Shawfield Stadium since 2009, including five for cocaine.

 In Ireland, the Irish Greyhound Board has posted 200 greyhound drug positives since 2012 in the form of Control Committee Reports and Adverse Analytical Findings.
-87 These include cocaine, amphetamine, and pentobarbital positives.
-88 While cocaine and amphetamine are known as dangerous performance-enhancing drugs, pentobarbital is a performance-reducing drug.
+These include cocaine, amphetamine, and pentobarbital positives.
+While cocaine and amphetamine are known as dangerous performance-enhancing drugs, pentobarbital is a performance-reducing drug.
 In large doses, it has been used for both animal and human euthanasia and appears in nearly 20% of all IGB drug positives.
-89 thirty-nine greyhound drug positives from 2014 to 2019.
-On According to New Zealand's Judicial Control Authority, some of these positives were morphine.
-Additionally, two greyhound trainers tested positive for cannabis.
-On 2014 to 2019.